kaskr/adcomp/README.md

 * make dox

-Once the documentation is buildt open dox\html\index.html in your web browser.
+Once the documentation is buildt open dox/html/index.html in your web browser.
 Use the search field to find functions and their documentation.

+It is recommended to test that models can be changed, re-compiled and re-loaded without problems:

+    setwd("tmb_syntax")
+    source("test_reload.R")

+If everything works as intended this script should display "TRUE".
+The script has only been observed to fail for certain combinations of Linux and the gcc compiler, see below.

 Alternative platforms
 =====================